 ABOUT

-Established in 2005, Studio Sam Causer is a design-led, RIBA chartered architecture practice specialising in adapting complex and sensitive situations.
+Established for over twenty years, Studio Sam Causer is an award-winning, RIBA-accredited Conservation Architecture practice specialising in adapting complex and sensitive situations.

 We relish working in multi-layered historic environments, bringing a philosophical rigour to our interventions backed up with astute understanding of the way materials and humans behave in changing circumstances.
 We enjoy that each generation through time leaves an architectural legacy which speaks of available technologies, experiences and other cultural influences, and love how buildings and the environment grow and adapt accordingly.
 What comes now may not look or behave like what has gone before, but everything needs to work well together.